mdavis-xyz/mdavis.xyz/pages/voting/content.md

 If anyone can exploit a security vulnerability in voting machines or online voting systems, they can modify the individual votes or the final count such that the wrong candidate wins.
 There are some insurmountable theoretical security issues with digital voting which can *never* be resolved.
 Worse still is that in practice voting machines and online voting are consistently insecure against even the most basic attacks, due to a shocking lack of due diligence by many different electoral organisations.
-This means that digital voting is far worse at achieving the first goal than paper counted manually.
+This means that digital voting is far less likely to correctly select the winner than paper counted manually.

 Not only is election fraud easier to execute with digital elections, but it is also harder to detect.
 The stakes for national elections are very high, and the threats are very real.